ringbuffer-org/computer_music_basics/website/posts/SuperCollider/first-sounds.rst

 A First Node
 ------------

-In the SC server, sound is generated and processed inside nodes.
+In the SC server, sound is generated and processed inside synth nodes.
 These nodes can later be manipulated, arranged and connected.
 A simple node can be defined inside a function curly brackets:

 .. code-block:: supercollider